xelixdev/textpack/README.md

  - `df` (required): A Pandas' DataFrame containing the dataset to group
  - `columns_to_group` (required): A list or string matching the column header(s) you'd like to parse and group
  - `match_threshold` (optional): This is a floating point number between 0 and 1 that represents the cosine similarity threshold we'll use to determine if two strings should be grouped.
-The closer the threshold to 1, the higher the similarity will need to be to be considered a match.
+The closer the threshold to 1, the higher the similarity will need to be considered a match.
  - `ngram_remove` (optional): A regular expression you can use to filter characters out of your strings when we build our n-grams.
  - `ngram_length` (optional): The length of our n-grams.
 This can be used in tandem with `match_threshold` to find the sweet spot for grouping your dataset.
 If TextPack is running slow, it's usually a sign to consider raising the n-gram length.